notarocketscientist/serflings-debug/emergency-program/README.md

 * Build a stonecutter building at the existing flag at position `26328 (3318) (54/51)`
 * Fast-forward a bit, i.e. with 64-speed
 * In a few moments the message "Emergency program activated" will appear
+* The stonecutter at `26328 (3318) (54/51)` will be finished, but there is also a castle under construction at `12004 (1529) (57/23)`.
+If you connect the roads, so that the building can be resumed, no wood will be delievered (only stones).
+* Additionaly, building new buildings is not possible anymore: new "small" buildings don't get a builder assigned, new "big" buildings don't even get a guy leveling the foundation.
+This is not a matter of missing building material.
+Fast forwarding to 3h, the game will pile up more than 100 wooden planks and more than 60 stone blocks.

 ## The problem

 As I understand it, this should not happen.
 Furthermore, when the game goes into "emergency mode", buildings don't get finished anymore - even if there is enough building material (at least in my savegame).
 Also, building new buildungs is delayed and/or they newer get finished. (when is "Emergendy mode" ending?).

-It looks kind of "buggy" to me...
+Maybe it has something to do the stock buildings somehow not beeing recognized?
+I also tried shifting stones and wooden planks from the northerly stock back to the castle, but it didnt work, too.
+Having more than 40 stones and wooden planks in the castle does not deactivate emergency mode nor finishes new buildings.

 ## My environment